Mehmet Kuşman: Career

 İlber Ortaylı claimed in one of his seminars that the Urartians were Chechens.
 Ortaylı mentioned Mehmet Kușman in a part of the book he wrote and claimed that the Urartians had nothing to do with the Armenians, contrary to what is known.
-Mehmet Kuşman's learning of Urartu led to the claim that Urartu is related to Chechen.
 Mehmet Kuşman's learning of the Urartian language led to the emergence of the claim that the Urartian language is related to Chechen.